YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

 For simulation the BLIF file was converted back to Verilog using ABC :cite:p:`ABC`.
-So this test includes the successful transformation of the BLIF file into ABC’s internal format as well.
+So this test includes the successful transformation of the BLIF file into ABC's internal format as well.

 The only thing left to write about the simulation itself is that it probably was one of the most energy inefficient and time consuming ways